Taylor Walls Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 25th in the league with a collective 8.2 strikeouts per nine innings.
+- The Royals pitching staff is 23rd in the league with a collective 8.3 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.